skywinder/GaugeKit/README.md

 I'd love to see your ideas for improving this library.

 The best way to contribute is by submitting a pull request.
-I'll do my best to respond to you as soon as possible.

-## Author

-Petr Korolev, sky4winder@gmail.com

 ## License